raymondlam02/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 # What theory proved to be useful and why?
 What have I learnt from this?
 I found the shapely value specifically interessting and useful as I could relate with the example given in the workshop.
 I could definately see myself using the shapely value to fairly split the fare of a taxi ride.
 However, I can also see this being used in the future at work to break down the contribution of each member or the reassess the number of employees required on a specific task.
 I also learnt about the human condition and how different models attempt to recreate the thought process of humans.

+## Week 4

+# What have I learnt this week?

+This week I was introduced to system dynamics, which allow for systems to perform at peak effiency by analysing system feedback.
+The feedback is comprised of both positive and negative feedback to criqucue things that are working well and things that require immediate attention.
+System dynamics improve on human capacity to think through logical chains by considering a larger number of externalities.
+System dynamics consist of sources, sinks, stocks, flows, rates and constants.
+They work together to produce feedback based on logical chains.

+Systems - are defined by their interlationships and their functionality or potential.
+Casual loop diagrams - a graph that allows users to visually represent relationships between a number of variables.
+This allows for users to easily visualise the relaipnships between each variable.
+Loop diagrams use link polarity and loop identifiers to represent